MaximeNP6/CookBook/cookbook/python/README.md

 This code example allows you to get the information of a target (Guid, fields....following the model you can find on API documentation: https://v8.mailperformance.com/doc) giving his unicity criteria.

-CreateCampaign
---

-This code creates a campaign.

-CreateSegment
---

-This code can create a static segment.

 SendBATAndValidateCampaign
 --

 This code tests the action and finally valids it.

+SendMessageOnSegment
+--

+This code takes all targets' ID from a segment and starts a SendMessage with all the targets.

 Version
 --